Executive Stock Compensation: Rethinking LTIP Design for Greater Flexibility, Effectiveness, and Value.

 However, in most cases, the enhancement in value of the LTIP though coordination with a state-of-the-art deferred compensation plan, far outweighs any potential disadvantages.

-In Part III of our Executive Stock Compensation Series of blogs, we will address the issue of diversification; that is, the ability of a participant to reallocate some or all of his or her deferred compensation account balance denominated in RSUs and PSUs to other notional investment choices offered under the plan (such as an S&P 500 fund).
+In Part III of our Add Flexibility and Value to Long-Term Incentive Plans Through Deferral and Diversification of RSUs Series of blogs, we will address the issue of diversification; that is, the ability of a participant to reallocate some or all of his or her deferred compensation account balance denominated in RSUs and PSUs to other notional investment choices offered under the plan (such as an S&P 500 fund).

 Notwithstanding the potential benefit to participants, diversification is rarely offered because of a presumption that it will lead to negative accounting treatment and/or because it conflicts with a fundamental LTIP design principle to align the interests of senior management with shareholders.
 However, it may be possible to implement a plan that permits diversification in a manner that addresses both the accounting and plan design issues.